segmentio/segment-docs/src/connections/functions/destination-functions.md

 Destination functions allow you to transform and annotate your Segment events and send them to any external tool or API without worrying about setting up or maintaining any infrastructure.

-All functions are scoped to your workspace, so members of other workspaces won't be able to view and use them.
+All functions are scoped to your workspace, so members of other workspaces won't be able to view or use them.

 > info ""
 > Functions is available to all customer plan types with a free allotment of usage hours.
 Read more about [Functions usage limits](/docs/connections/functions/usage/), or see [your workspace’s Functions usage stats](https://app.segment.com/goto-my-workspace/settings/usage?metric=functions).